Cart 0

 modern day manners

-The Manners Are Fun Program is an interactive program on everyday manners for first graders.
-It is sponsored by the Thomas Duncan Hall, Inc., a not-for-profit corporation whose purpose is, in part, to develop educational programs that enhance civility, character, and citizenship in Greater Lafayette.
-For the 2006-07 school year, the Manners Are Fun Program will be offered to all of the schools, both public and private, in Tippecanoe County (31 schools and approximately 2000 students).
+The Manners Are Fun Program was an interactive program on everyday manners for first graders.
+It was sponsored by the Thomas Duncan Hall, Inc., a not-for-profit corporation whose purpose is, in part, to develop educational programs that enhance civility, character, and citizenship in Greater Lafayette.
+For many years, first-graders in Tippecanoe County visited the Hall for the program.
+Unfortunately, the program came to a halt during 2020, when field trips were paused.

-The program introduces first graders to everyday manners with an approach that is engaging, informative, and fun!
-Students spend a morning at Duncan Community Hall where the beautiful architecture and ambience of the building provide the perfect setting.
-They participate in three activity groups where they learn basic skills and acquire knowledge in setting the table, table manners, and meeting and greeting people.
-Afterwards, they practice what they’ve learned by eating a snack using china and silverware on linen-covered tables.
-They sing a fun song on manners, and then return to school, excited and enthusiastic about using good manners.
+The program introduced first graders to everyday manners with an approach that was engaging, informative, and fun!
+Students spent a morning at Duncan Community Hall where the beautiful architecture and ambience of the building provided the perfect setting.
+They participated in three activity groups where they learned basic skills and acquired knowledge in setting the table, table manners, and meeting and greeting people.
+Afterwards, they practiced what they learned by eating a snack using chinaware and silverware on linen-covered tables.
+They sang a fun song on manners, and then returned to school, excited and enthusiastic about using good manners.

 THE NEED

 In 2001, members of the Thomas Duncan Community Hall Board wanted to offer particular kinds of educational programs to the Lafayette community.
-Concerned about the increasingly rude and disrespectful world that we live in, they thought programs that promote good character traits, good manners, and better citizenship could make a difference, especially with children.
+Concerned about the growing lack of civility in today’s world, they believed that programs promoting strong character, good manners, and responsible citizenship could have a meaningful impact—especially in the lives of children.

 THE RESPONSE